At Baptist Cancer Network we know that the diagnosis and fight against

 How do I get started?

-If you are being referred to the Baptist Regional Cancer Network by another doctor, your first appointment may already be scheduled.
+If you are being referred to the Baptist Cancer Network by another doctor, your first appointment may already be scheduled.
 To find out if an appointment has been made or to schedule an appointment please contact us at 409.212.5985.

 When scheduling your first appointment, please have available your insurance information, including: name of your insurance company, plan number, policy number and claims-related contact information.
 Upon receipt of this information, we will verify your insurance coverage and benefits prior to your visit.
 We will also inform you of any out-of-pocket expenses that may be due upon your visit.